merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 * [Cython]({% post_url anvio/2016-06-18-installing-third-party-software %}#cython){:target="_blank"}
 * [HDF5]({% post_url anvio/2016-06-18-installing-third-party-software %}#hdf5){:target="_blank"}

 Here is a very final note about the [Chrome Web Browser](https://www.google.com/chrome/browser/desktop/).
-Currenlty, Chrome has the most efficient SVG engine among all browsers.
+Currently, Chrome has the most efficient SVG engine among all browsers.
 For instance, Safari can run the anvi'o interactive interface, however it takes orders of magnitude more time and memory compared to Chrome.
 Firefox, on the other hand, doesn't even bother drawing anything at all.
 Long story short, the anvi'o interactive interface __will not perform optimally__ with anything but Chrome.
 So you need Chrome.
-Moreover, if Chrome is not your default browser, everytime interactive interface pops up, you will need to copy-paste the address bar into a Chrome window.
+Moreover, if Chrome is not your default browser, every time interactive interface pops up, you will need to copy-paste the address bar into a Chrome window.
 You can learn what is your default browser by running this command in your terminal:

 <div style="padding-left:50px">
 {% highlight bash %}